carlguo866/personal_site/content/cv/ed-mit.md

 ### Teaching

-In Spring 2024, I was a Course Assistant for 6.106 Software Performance Engineering, developing more efficient and modern course infrastructure for benchmarking and grading.
+I was a UTA Course Assistant for 6.106 (6.172) Software Performance Engineering, developing and maintaining more efficient and modern course infrastructure for benchmarking and grading.

 I was a Lab-Assistant for 6.101 Fundamentals of Programming in Spring 2023.